 Weeks go by.
 Mount St Helens sends up puffs of steam.
 The police block the road leading up to the mountain.
 After about two months, Mount St Helens has calmed down.
-The road block is removed.
-Mr. Rowan wants to go back to his fishing cabin to get his fishing pole that he left behind.
+The roadblock is removed.
+Mr. Rowan wants to go back to his fishing cabin to get the fishing pole that he left behind.
 Jess is excited that she now has a way to get her father’s camera before her mom finds out that she took it.

 When Jess and the boys reach the shack, they find the camera intact.
 Jess packs the camera safely in her backpack.
 As they leave the shack, Jess smells sulfur.
 Because of Dr. Morales’s information, she knows Mount St Helens is about to erupt.
 In just seconds, they hear a loud Kaboom!